millerk22/emc2-labs/EMC2-Labs-Fall/lab05.rst

 We can now use this function on any matrix as long as it is represented as a list of lists.

 Consider the following, slightly more complex, code.
-Here we define a function that takes a matrix ``M``, and replaces all of the negative entries with their absolute values (so for example, if a ``-2`` occurs somewhere in the matrix, that entry is replaced with ``2``, while any nonnegative entries are left alone).
+Here we define a function that takes a matrix ``M``, and replaces all of the negative entries with their absolute values.
+For example, if a ``-2`` occurs somewhere in the matrix, that entry is replaced with ``2``, while any nonnegative entries are left alone.

 .. code-block:: python